Sri Lanka PM offers resignation after protesters storm president's house | Politics

 Sri Lanka Prime Minister Ranil Wickremesinghe is willing to resign to make way for all-party government, his office said in a statement on Saturday, after thousands of protesters stormed the president's official residence in Colombo.
 Soldiers and police were unable to hold back the crowd of chanting protesters demanding President Gotabaya Rajapaksa's resignation, as public anger grows over the country's worst economic crisis in seven decades.

-Protesters also forced their way through heavy metal gates into the Finance Ministry and the president's seafront offices.
-Rajapaksa left the official residence on Friday as a safety precaution ahead of the planned weekend demonstration, two defence ministry sources said.
+Hundreds milled about in the grounds of the colonial-era whitewashed residence, with few security personnel in sight.
+Rajapaksa had left the official residence on Friday as a safety precaution ahead of the planned weekend demonstration, two defence ministry sources said.
 Reuters could not immediately confirm the president's whereabouts.

 Wickremesinghe held talks with several political party leaders to decide what steps to take following the unrest.
 "Wickremesinghe has told the party leaders that he is willing to resign as Prime Minister and make way for an all-party government to take over," his office said in a statement.

 "The president and the prime minister must resign immediately.
 If that does not happen political instability will worsen," said Sri Lanka Freedom Party leader and former president Maithripala Sirisena, speaking before Wickremesinghe had offered his resignation.
-PRESIDENTIAL POOL
+SOARING INFLATION

-Hundreds milled about in the grounds of the colonial-era whitewashed residence, with no security personnel in sight.
+Early in the day protesters forced their way through heavy metal gates into the Finance Ministry and the president's seafront offices and did not vacate the campus until late evening.
 At least 39 people, including two police officers, were injured and hospitalised during the protests, hospital sources told Reuters.
+A local news channel said four journalists outside the prime minister's private home were assaulted during the protests.
+The prime minister's office, in a statement, expressed "grave regret" over the assault on journalists by security personnel.

 The Indian Ocean island of 22 million people is struggling under a severe foreign exchange shortage that has limited essential imports of fuel, food and medicine, plunging it into the worst economic crisis since independence in 1948.
 Soaring inflation, which reached a record 54.6% in June and is expected to hit 70% in the coming months, has heaped hardship on the population.